dinaypatil-web/smartfinhub/docs/prd.md

 - System-generated interest transactions cannot be edited or deleted by user
 - Credit card repayment transactions can be edited or deleted with automatic recalculation of both bank and credit card balances
 \n### 2.4 Dashboard Display

-#### 2.4.1 Tab-Based Dashboard Structure
+\n#### 2.4.1 Tab-Based Dashboard Structure
 - **Dashboard organized into multiple tabs for better content organization and navigation**
 - **Tab 1 - Overview**: Financial summary and account cards
-- **Tab 2 - Analytics**: Visual charts including pie charts for balance distribution and expense breakdown, line charts for interest rate history\n- **Tab 3 - Cash Flow**: Monthly cash flow projection with opening balance, income, expenses, and credit card dues breakdown
+- **Tab 2 - Analytics**: Visual charts including pie charts for balance distribution and expense breakdown, line charts for interest rate history
+- **Tab 3 - Cash Flow**: Monthly cash flow projection with opening balance, income, expenses, and credit card dues breakdown
 - **Tab 4 - Accounts**: Detailed view of all accounts with quick statement access
 - User can switch between tabs by clicking on tab headers
 - Active tab highlighted with visual indicator
 - Each tab loads relevant content dynamically
 - Tab selection persists during user session

-#### 2.4.2 Financial Summary (Overview Tab)
+\n#### 2.4.2 Financial Summary (Overview Tab)
 - Current Assets: Sum of Cash and Bank Account balances
 - Current Liabilities: Sum of Credit Card balances only
 - Liquid Assets: Sum of Cash and Bank Account balances